CoderAllan/SqlServerSearcher/README.md

 - [x] Implement the 'Match case' checkbox functionality
 - [x] Display metadata about the found element when clicking the TreeView node
 - [x] Display metadata about the connected server
+- [x] Display metadata about the selected database
 - [x] Right-click in treeview to find all references
 - [x] Right-click in treeview to show content of stored procedure or function
 - [x] Highlight the matches found in the definition of stored procedures and functions